-To experience Tuscany culture and lifestyle you should also join some of the best selling tours.
+To experience the Tuscany culture and lifestyle, you should also join some of the best selling tours.
 Some tours combine with other popular destinations which offer great value at reasonable prices.

 Where to stay

-San Gimignano is also a good base to explore the neiboughring place, such as Siena and other hilltop villages.
-There are plenty of of accommodations available.
-Check offers at Booking.com.
+San Gimignano is also a good base to explore the neighbouring place, such as Siena and other hilltop villages.
+There are plenty of accommodations available.
+TO enjoy your holiday, please reserve your holiday stay.

-Buses to Sam Gimignano leave from Florence’s bus station (next to the train station) hourly, and take 1.25 to 2 hours including a change in Poggibonsi for €6.
-From Siena there are €5.20, 75-minute bus rides (5 a day), again with a change in Poggibonsi.
-Volterra has 4 buses to San Gimignano every day, that take 2 hours and change in Colle di Val d’Elsa.
+Buses to Sam Gimignano leave from Florence’s bus station (next to the train station) hourly and take 1.25 to 2 hours including a change in Poggibonsi for €6.
+From Siena, the bus ride (5 times per day) takes 75-minute and cost €5.20, again with a change in Poggibonsi.
+The bus ride (4 times per day) from Volterra takes 2 hours and change in Colle di Val d’Elsa.
 Sunday buses are fewer and more crowded.

 Buses leaving San Gimignano depart from Porta San Giovanni, with tickets sold at the bar just inside the gate or at the Tourist Info.
 You should always check the buses schedule ahead.

-If you drive your car there, then you have to park outside of walls.
-There are many parking lots and the parking fee is around 2Euro/hr.
+If you drive your car there, then you have to park outside of the walls.
+There are many parking lots, and the parking fee is around 2Euro/HR.